Counselor Vs. Psychologist: Treatments For Various Mental Health Conditions

 Clinical psychology

-Clinical psychologists are psychologists that offer therapy and direct clinical support to clients.
-They are licensed to provide therapy in their state and may also provide psychological diagnostic testing, therapy groups, or other services.
+Clinical psychologists are psychologists who offer therapy and direct clinical support to clients.
+Those who study clinical psychology are licensed to provide therapy in their state and may also provide psychological diagnostic testing, therapy groups, or other services.

 Psychological research